The Ultimate Guide to Wainscoting:

 25+ Stylish Wainscoting Ideas

 Wainscoting can also be a wonderful solution to disguising some of your home’s quirks, such as oddly placed utility access points.
-See how one reader hid their plumbing access by dressing it up to match the wainscoting.
+The Modern Parsonage shared how they hid their plumbing access by dressing it up to match the wainscoting.

 Taller wainscoting with a ledge on top provides a great place to add decor, especially if you intend to switch it out frequently.